NeuroNexa/test/rl_sar/README.md

    The program waits for the power-on self-test heartbeat (router mode 1/2) and then automatically calls `set_forcedirect_mode(true)` so that every CAN frame is transparently forwarded.
 The helper script keeps the router process alive (press `Ctrl+C` to stop) so the forwarding remains active while the master issues commands.
 Use `--once` if you only want to send the command and exit immediately.

 4. The master Jetson runs the new rl_sar hardware layer and publishes commands for all 16 actuators directly on the shared CAN bus once the slave reports "Router switched to forced-direct relay mode".
+The CAN backend now mirrors the addressing used by `titati_control`: every torque frame is emitted once per motor board (IDs `0x120–0x123` for the front unit and `0x130–0x133` for the rear unit) and feedback frames from both boards are reassembled into a single 16-joint state vector.

 **Build options**